dentarg/auth0-blog/_posts/2016-08-09-creating-your-first-elm-app-part-2.markdown

 ![elm with Auth0](https://cdn.auth0.com/blog/elm-auth/aside-auth0.jpg)

+You can download the complete code for the Elm app with Auth0 integration at [this GitHub repo](

+### Sign Up for Auth0

+The first thing we'll need is an Auth0 account.
+Follow these simple steps to get started:

+1. Sign up for a [free Auth0 account](javascript:signup\(\)).
+2. In your **Auth0 Dashboard**, [create a new client](https://manage.auth0.com/#/clients/create).
+3. Name your new app and select "Single Page Web Applications".
+4. In the **Settings** for your newly created app, add `http://localhost:8888` to the Allowed Callback URLs and Allowed Origins (CORS).

 ### Auth0 Lock Interop and Local Storage

-In our `index.html` file, we'll use JavaScript to implement ports that instantiate the Auth0 lock and log out:
+In our `src/index.html` file, we'll use JavaScript to implement ports that instantiate the Auth0 lock and log out:

 {% highlight html %}
 <!-- index.html -->